anamolkhadka/travella_backend/README.md

 - **Webhooks (FlightAware)**

 ## Setup Instructions
+- Clone the repository.
+- Create and env file with and update your API keys.
-- npm install (Install dependencies)
+- npm install (Install dependencies).
-- npm start (Start the application)
+- npm start (Start the application).

 ## License